| || member for 13 years, 4 months, 17 days|

 The majority of the memorials I made are family and some are very close family friends.

-For all those that took my family pictures and used them on Ancestry, you weren't supposed to copy them unless you ask me first, and it would have been nice for anyone of you to say "Hey, I used your picture on my family tree!"
+For all those that took my family pictures and used them on Ancestry, it would have been nice for anyone of you to say "Hey, I used your picture on my family tree!"
 I would have replied with something like "Lets see how we are related!"

 Discovering who your ancestors are is one thing, but reading about them even if its just an obituary tells you something about them as a person, not just another leaf in the tree.
 Seeing their final resting place is a type of closure for me.